ramsey/composer-repl-lib/README.md

 non-plugin use of the `repl` CLI tool, which you may use even if you do not wish to use the plugin functionality.

+> [!TIP]
-> 💡 If you don't need to extend this for your own plugin needs, and you want the
+> If you don't need to extend this for your own plugin needs, and you want the
 > functionality provided by the plugin, check out
 > [ramsey/composer-repl](https://github.com/ramsey/composer-repl) instead.